hans321/CS4240/README.md

 We noticed that in the paper[[1]] it is mentioned (in table 1) that a global averaging over 6 x 6 spatial dimensions is performed just before the softmax.
 After analyzing the models we think this should be a global averaging over 8 x 8 spatial dimensions because otherwise there is a mismatch in dimensional sizes.
 In the given code we also observed that the averaged array has a size of 8 x 8.
 This is probably an error in the paper[[1]].

 Some remaining unclearity originates from the strided model.
-For us it is unclear if the strided model uses dropout after the convolution layer wich has an increased stride.
+For us it is unclear if the strided model uses dropout after the convolution layer which has an increased stride.
 In the paper[[1]] it is mentioned that "We applied dropout to the input image as well as after each pooling layer (or after the layer replacing the pooling layer respectively)."[[1]] but this does not specify what happens to the dropout if the pooling layer is ommited entirely.

-Our recommendation to authors is to publish their original code which was used to obtain the results to make sure that all hyperparameters (also those implicitly assumed) are known.
+Our recommendation to authors in general is to publish their original code which was used to obtain the results to make sure that all hyperparameters (also those implicitly assumed) are known.

 ## References
 [[1]] [STRIVING FOR SIMPLICITY: THE ALL CONVOLUTIONAL NET](https://arxiv.org/abs/1412.6806)